zhaochenyuangit/VOCSegmentation/README.md

 model.save('./path/entire/model.h5')
 ```

-Or save it architecture only as json file:
+Or save its architecture only as json file:

 ```python
 import json